block42-blockchain-company/fantom-staker-info/README.md

   "contact": "CONTACT_URL" /* Contact icon on the right */
 }

-/* This is how it could look like 👇 */
+/* It could look something like this 👇 */

 {
   "name": "block42",